grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 Plugins are loaded either when Grafana starts up or when a plugin has been installed/uninstalled during runtime.

-Understanding the different phases involved when Grafana is loading a plugin may help you better understand plugin usage and [troubleshoot](#troubleshooting) any unexpected behavior, such as why a certain plugin is not marked as installed in the plugins catalog and/or for use within Grafana even though you've installed it.
+Understanding the different phases involved when Grafana is loading a plugin may help you better understand plugin usage and [troubleshoot](#troubleshooting) any unexpected behavior.
+For example, why a certain plugin is not marked as installed in the plugins catalog or for use within Grafana even though you've installed it.

 For [backend](./backend.md) plugins, there is an additional initialization process (see [Phase 3](#phase-3-backend-plugin-initialization)).